 The first step to supporting your friend or loved one is to recognize the symptoms yourself.
 If you think they would be open to it, talk about your observations with your friend or loved one to help them recognize the symptoms you are seeing.
 It is important to remain calm when they are in crisis, listening to them to help them feel understood.
 Speak honestly and kindly without ridiculing your friend or loved one and check in with them often.
 Encourage treatment and support them if they decide to seek treatment.

-How Is Borderline Personality Disorder Treated?
+How is Borderline Personality Disorder Treated?

 Historically, a comprehensive treatment plan that combines psychotherapy, medications, and emotional support has provided a positive long-term outcome for those with BPD.
 There are various forms of psychotherapy that can be effective at addressing the emotional dysregulation that accompanies this disorder.
 Psychotherapy is also great for learning and fine-tuning coping skills while coming to terms with the disorder.
-Medications may be prescribed to address any anxiety or depression that the individual is experiencing, and they may increase one’s ability to engage in therapy.
+Medications may be prescribed to address any anxiety or depression that the individual is experiencing, and they may increase one’s ability to engage in treatment.
 If an individual has been diagnosed with another mental health disorder in conjunction with BPD, it is important that both disorders are addressed at the same time.
 With the right treatment plan and supportive loved ones, those with BPD can experience relationships that are meaningful and less turbulent.

-Borderline Personality Disorder Treatment in Beverly Hills
+Borderline Personality Disorder Treatment in Beverly Hills, Irvine, and Newport Beach

 Borderline personality disorder can take a heavy toll on a relationship, whether you exhibit symptoms of the disorder yourself, or the person with whom you are in a relationship does.
 If the information we presented in today’s post resonated with you, rest assured that you aren’t alone.
 Blair Wellness Group offers borderline personality disorder treatment in Beverly Hills and we are here to help.
 Request an appointment with Dr. Blair today.